 英語の後に日本語が続きます。

 It looks like smiling to you, doesn't it?
 This is an African iris (Dietes bicolor).
-I didn't know its name, so I searched using several keywords in Japanese, such as "flower," "white," and "look like smiling face," which generated only one hit, "African iris."
+When seeing it for the first time, I didn't use Google Lens yet, so I did research using several keywords in Japanese, such as "flower," "white," and "look like a smiling face," which generated only one hit, "African iris."
 African irises are native to, and very common in, South Africa while in Japan, not the flowers but the sword like leaves are used for Japanese flower arrangement.

 2025/6/2